SwiftProjectOrganization/MahJong_Scores_4_0.swift/README.md

 ## To do

-1. Use of @AppStorage for rule set and wind positioning in Tournaments.swift

-2. Is it useful to keep an overall average player score across tournaments?
+1. Is it useful to keep an overall average player score across tournaments?